 Second, when you DO decide to get monitors, don’t buy bigger speakers than you need and don’t buy more expensive speakers than you need.
-If you want some more details on choosing a good pair of monitors then check this post out.
+If you want some more details on choosing a good pair of monitors then check this post out; and if you would like to build your own speaker stands, check out this article.
 It will help a great deal.

-If you simply pick up these five components, you’ll have a functional home recording studio.
+If you simply pick up these five pieces of studio equipment, you’ll have a functional home recording studio.
 You’ll be able to get high quality audio in and out of your recording and mixing environment and you’ll have all the professional tools you need to sculpt a great sound.

-And if you don’t get great results right away, remember that it’s never about the gear.
+And if you don’t get great home studio results right away, remember that it’s never about the equipment.
 It’s always about you.
 Just give yourself time, practice your craft, and you WILL get better.

 Graham Cochrane is a Tampa, FL-based freelance mixing engineer and founder of one the web’s most loved audio recording and mixing blogs, The Recording Revolution, with over 200,000 readers each month.
 Follow him on Twitter @recordingrev.
 Get your free copy of Graham’s guide, The #1 Rule of Home Recording.